Fuzzy soft numbers: Hausdorff distance between two fuzzy soft numbers

 \begin{proof} Follows from Theorem \ref{thm435}. \end{proof} \begin{thm} Every fuzzy soft isometry function is not a one one onto fuzzy soft number function. \end{thm}

 \begin{proof} Consider the example \ref{prob422} and let

 Therefore

 Now So $ f $ is fuzzy soft isometry function but it is not a one one onto fuzzy soft number function. \end{proof} \begin{thm} Every fuzzy soft isometry function is not a fuzzy soft homeomorphism. \end{thm} \begin{proof} From Theorem \ref{thm438}, every fuzzy soft isometry function is not a one one onto fuzzy soft number function.
-Therefore from definition of homeomorphism,every fuzzy soft isometry function is not a fuzzy soft homeomorphism. \end{proof}
+Therefore from definition of homeomorphism,every fuzzy soft isometry function is not a fuzzy soft homeomorphism. \end{proof} {\bf Funding:} No funds were received.\\ {\bf Availability of data and materials:} No data were used to support this study.\\ {\bf Competing interests:} The authors declare no conflict of interest.\\ {\bf Authors’ Contributions:} All authors contributed equally to the manuscript and typed, read, and approved the final manuscript.